96jonesa/StyleGan2-Colab-Demo/README.md

 https://drive.google.com/drive/folders/1lBe6A5oTX6SuIg_iEoTcOdeC6-Quk9Ez?usp=sharing

 # Note on project progress
-So far, this is a few days' work, but I think it is already somewhat interesting.
-Expect frequent updates in the coming days.
+So far, this is a day's work and a few days of training, but I think it is already somewhat interesting.
+Expect updates whenever I have a few Colab GPUs to allocate to this (I am usually using all 4 for other projects).

 # Citations
 @inproceedings{choi2020starganv2,